 Based on the above-mentioned provisions, upon utilization of development funds, the school needs to create the "Deferred Income notional account".
 And this deferred income should be written off in proportion to the depreciation charged to the revenue account.
-By following the aforesaid accounting treatment specified in para 99 of GN-21, the depreciation reserve fund would be merely an accounting head, and the school need not require creation of equivalent investments against the depreciation reserve.
+By following the aforesaid accounting treatment specified in para 99 of GN-21, the depreciation reserve fund would be merely an accounting head.
+And the school need not require creation of equivalent investments against the depreciation reserve.

 From review of audited financial statements of the school revealed that the school has not been following para 99 of the GN 21 cited above.
-Because upon incurrence of the capital expenditure out of the development fund, the school has not created deferred income account and has not transferred any amount from deferred income to the credit of income and expenditure account.
+Because upon incurrence of the capital expenditure out of the development fund, the school has not created deferred income and has not transferred any amount from deferred income to the credit of income and expenditure account.
+Thus, correct accounting entry is not being followed by the school.
+Further, development balance as per audited balance sheet as on 31.03.2022 are amounting to INR 7,29,50,228, whereas the liquid funds kept in the form of accounts/ FDR are amounting to INR 5,60,99,718.

-Therefore, the development fund balance available in the form of bank balance has been considered while deriving the fund position of the school.
-With the direction to the school to follow correct accounting treatment specified in para 99 of the Guidance Note 21 with respect to the collection and utilization of development fund and make necessary adjustment in the general reserve account.
+Therefore, the development fund balance to the extent of amount kept in the form of FDR/ Bank has been considered while deriving the fund position of the school.
+With the direction to the school to follow correct accounting with respect to collection and utilisation of development fund/ fee.

-- 4. Para 7.14 of AS-15 "Employee Benefit" issued by the Institute of Chartered Accountants of India (ICAI) states 'Plan Assets as: - a. assets held by a long-term employee benefit fund; and - b. qualifying insurance policies."
+- 5. Para 7.14 of AS-15 "Employee Benefit" issued by the Institute of Chartered Accountants of India (ICAI) states 'Plan Assets as: - a. assets held by a long-term employee benefit fund; and - b. qualifying insurance policies."